cagov/data-infrastructure/docs/learning/glossary.md

     - Reduces amount of data needed to be loaded
     - Improves query performance by returning relevant data faster (instead of going row by row, multiple fields can be skipped)

+4. **Cloud Data Warehouse** - a database stored as a managed service in a public cloud optimized for scalable analytics.

+    Tools like Excel, Tableau, or PowerBI are limited in how much data can be brought into the dashboard.
+Cloud data warehouses, however, can handle petabyte scale data without too much fuss.
+Now, PowerBI or Tableau can also pass off data processing to a cloud data warehouse, but then major data processing jobs get hidden in a dashboard panel, which can produce unexpected spends, poor code reusability, and brittle dashboards.

-4. **Analytics engineering** - applies software engineering practices to analytical workflows like version control and continuous integration/development.
+5. **Analytics engineering** - applies software engineering practices to analytical workflows like version control and continuous integration/development.
 Analytics engineers are often thought of as a hybrid between data engineers and data analysts.
 Most analytics engineers spend their time transforming, modeling, testing, deploying, and documenting data.
 Data modeling – applying business logic to data to represent commonly known truths across an organization (for example, what data defines an order) – is the core of their workload and it enables analysts and other data consumers to answer their own questions.

     Originally coined two years ago, by [Michael Kaminsky](https://www.linkedin.com/in/michael-the-data-guy-kaminsky/), the term came from the ground-up, when data people experienced a shift in their job: they went from handling data engineer/scientist/analyst’s tasks to spending most of their time fixing, cleaning, and transforming data.
 And so, they (mainly members of the dbt community) created a terminology to describe this middle seat role: the Analytics Engineer.